Kenmotsu Contact Geometry Through the Lens of $\ast-\boldsymbol{\kappa}$-Ricci-Bourguignon Almost Solitons: Introduction

 \section{Introduction}

-Contact geometry techniques play a major significance in the field of differential geometry in updated mathematics.
+Contact geometry techniques play a major significance in the field of differential geometry and mathematical sciences.
 The fundamental of Classical mechanics present the development for the growth of Contact geometry.
 Ricci flow characterize the advancement of metrics described on connected almost contact metric manifolds that obtain automorphism groups of maximal dimension.
-Kenmotsu \cite{KK} produced tensor equations defining third-class manifolds in 1972.
-The manifolds related to the third class were later represented to as Kenmotsu manifolds.\\
+Kenmotsu \cite{KK} introduced tensor equations characterizing a special class of manifolds in 1972.
+The manifolds were later known as Kenmotsu manifolds.\\

 R. S. Hamilton \cite{HRS1} constructed the Ricci flow in 1982 as a differential equation determine the evolution of metrics on Riemannian manifolds.
 Suppose a compact Riemannian manifold $\mathbb{M}$ with metric $h$, in this case the ricci flow develops,